CS-DS-125/125book/py4e_rst/13-web.rst

    # Code: http://www.py4e.com/code3/xml1.py

-Calling ``fromstring`` converts the string representation of the XML into a “tree” of XML nodes.
+Calling ``fromstring`` converts the string representation of the XML into a "tree" of XML nodes.
 When the XML is in a tree, we have a series of methods we can call to extract portions of data from the XML.

 The ``find`` function searches through the XML tree and retrieves a *node* that matches the specified tag.
-Each node can have some text, some attributes (like hide), and some “child” nodes.
+Each node can have some text, some attributes (like hide), and some "child" nodes.
 Each node can be the top of a tree of nodes.

 ::